SatokiS/profile/index.md

 ### Cambridge University Eco Racing Society, Cambridge (Oct.
 2020 - PRESENT)
 -	Working in student club to design, develop and build a car.
--	Mainly working on FEA simulation of wishbone.
+-	Mainly working on FEA simulation of a wishbone.

-### Winning 2nd Place and VB award of Venture-Bank Business Contest(Sep.
+### Winning 2nd Place and VB award of Venture-Bank Business Contest(Sept.
 2020)
 -	Business competition for all ages (most of the participants are adults)
 -	Winning VB award and receive £2,200(300,000 jpy)
 -	Proposing a business plan for data collection from the air or through the air
 -	Currently making the prototype of the product using the award

 ### Yanai Tadashi Scholarship	(Oct.
 2020 - PRESENT)
--	Currently receiving scholarship which covers my whole university tuition fee and living expenses.
+-	Currently receiving a scholarship that covers my whole university tuition fee and living expenses.
 -	Website Japanese only (https://www.yanaitadashi-foundation.or.jp/)
 -	Mr Yanai, the founder of Fast retailing (UNIQLO, GU etc), established the foundation.

 ### Sony U24 Co-challenge 2020 finalist	(Feb.2020)
 -	Idea competition for U24 by Sony
--	Proposing an electric assist bike with sensor to avert traffic accident against pedestrians and cars.
+-	Proposing an electric assist bike with a sensor to avert traffic accidents against pedestrians and cars.
 -	As for a business plan, I proposed the idea of data collection through the bikes’ sensor, utilizing for small autonomous vehicles’ practise data.

 ### Northrop Grumman UAV academy (San Diego USA) (Aug.
 2019)
 -	Participated in the program as a scholarship student. (all the expenses were covered by Northrop Grumman)
--	Visiting Northrop Grumman’s UAV developing assembly and learn the process of development of UAVs.
+-	Visiting Northrop Grumman’s UAV developing assembly and learning the process of development of UAVs.

 ### Masason Foundation Scholar (June.
 2019-PRESENT)
 -	Joining Masason Foundation as a 3rd generation scholar. (founded by **Masayoshi Son**, CEO of SoftBank and chairman of ARM)
--	Receiving research fund to further pursue my research. (especially UAVs) (maximum amount is about £40,000)
+-	Receiving research funds to further pursue my research. (especially UAVs) (maximum amount is about £40,000)
 -	The foundation’s webpage is https://masason-foundation.org/en/
--	My personal page (English ver.)  https://masason-foundation.org/en/cpt_testimonial/%E5%B3%B6%E5%AE%97-%E7%9F%A5%E7%94%9F/
+-	My page (English ver.)  https://masason-foundation.org/en/cpt_testimonial/%E5%B3%B6%E5%AE%97-%E7%9F%A5%E7%94%9F/

 ### Holding Japan Youth Aerospace Academic Conference at Fukushima, Japan (March.
 2019)
 -	Held academic conference for high school students from entire Japan.